poojan/symbiosis.js/README.md

 * [CacheProvider](#cacheprovider) - cache handling

 # Roadmap
+* ~~done~~
-* Basic model definition (models with properties and methods)
+* Basic model (models with properties and methods)
+	* create model definition (register new model, get registered model)
+	* create model with properties
+		* create and get properties
+	* create model with methods
+	* associations (serialization and deserialization handler factory)
-* Adapters and drivers for memory and http.
-Basic interaction with memory (for testing) and a RESTful resource.
+* Adapters and drivers
+	* Standard adapter and memory driver
+	* HTTP driver for RESTful resources.
 * Validation of properties
-* Associations (serialization and deserialization handler factory)
+	* handle registration of validations
+	* handle validation
 * Angular adapter to use it in the context of an angular appliation
 * Demo application using the ORM